SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/components/ALToolbox/al_income_itemizedjobs.md

 ```

 :::

-Once you have this information, you can use it in a variety of ways.
+Once you have this information, you have many different ways to display it.

 Let's add one last screen to display our information.
 We'll
 describe what each line of code is doing on the screen.